isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.searchForm

 ### Description
-When declared, the specified form is automatically used as a search form for this grid, that is, [form.getValuesAsCriteria()](DynamicForm.md#method-dynamicformgetvaluesascriteria) is called and the criteria returned are additive with any criteria present in the [FilterEditor](#attr-listgridfiltereditor) or [Filter Window](#attr-listgridallowfilterwindow).
+When declared, the specified form is automatically used as a search form for this grid.
+May be specified as a DynamicForm/ValuesManager instance or the String ID of one. that is, [form.getValuesAsCriteria()](DynamicForm.md#method-dynamicformgetvaluesascriteria) is called and the criteria returned are additive with any criteria present in the [FilterEditor](#attr-listgridfiltereditor) or [Filter Window](#attr-listgridallowfilterwindow).

 For a discussion of the various filtering and criteria-management APIs and when to use them, see the [Grid Filtering overview](../kb_topics/gridFiltering.md#kb-topic-grid-filtering-overview).